Moonscape Photography in Dorset

 Dorset Moonscape Photography

 As mentioned in my previous post about Dorset landscape photography there are many beautiful locations to consider when heading out with a camera.
-The following are some of my favourite moonlight shots that I have produced recently.
+The following images are a few of my favourite moonlight shots that I have produced recently around the coast and countryside of Dorset.

 Stair Hole (near Lulworth Cove)

-This is my favourite image from this genre to date, taken on a cloudy night in January the clouds acted as a diffuser and provided some fantastic light.
+This is my favourite image to date from this genre of photography, it was taken on a cloudy night in January, the clouds acted as a diffuser and provided some fantastic soft blue light over the coast.

 As moonlight is less harsh than sunlight I was able to lower my shutter speed which provided some beautiful patterns in the sea.